imAsparky/cookiecutter-py3-package/docs/source/prompts.rst

 ~~~~~~~~~~~~
 The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.
 Note: your PyPi
-project and Travis links will use project_slug, so change those in the
+project will use project_slug, so change those in the
 README afterwards.

 project_short_description